catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 Instances and clusters
 ======================

-Another method of access control that affects instances and clusters is security groups.
+Another method of access control, that affects instances and clusters, is security groups.
 These are used to define what traffic is able to pass into or out of your instances.
 The full description of security groups and how they function can be found in the :ref:`network section<security-groups>` of the documentation.